Life is not a zero-sum game

 Technology, in combination with capitalism, has contributed to the rise of individualism.
 With the advent of TV in the 1950s, Americans began staying home more, watching TV first as a family and later (when TVs became cheap) as individuals.
 Live entertainment (like Vaudeville) declined.
 Community-scale social activities (like square dances and quilting bees) disappeared.
 People stopped rubbing elbows.

 More recently, with the advent of social media and smartphones, things have gotten much worse.
 Even in public, people are glued to their phones.
 And social media has allowed the spread of right-wing misinformation that encourages anti-socialist thinking.

-My friend Ellie points out that attractive, ped-friendly public spaces - plazas, pedestrian-only malls - are a key ingredient for elbow-rubbing.
+My friend Ellie points out that attractive, pedestrian-friendly public spaces - plazas, pedestrian-only streets - are a key ingredient for elbow-rubbing.
 Here in the car-worshipping U.S. we haven't figured out how to create these.

 In a society without meaningful safety nets - like the U.S. - most people live in dire fear of poverty - of ending up destitute, homeless, and starving.
 Their focus becomes the accumulation of wealth.
 No amount of money is enough to completely guarantee security, so they keep amassing more and more.
 Anything that might take away their money - taxes, charity - is anathema to them.